 Back on the trail, we ventured on and were easily distracted by the variety of the fungus among us.
 Stopping to check out the spores and fungi that sprout out is always time well spent getting to know the natural environment a little better with each step.

-As we walked up to the reconnect with the Hemlock Trail, this big one had just broken through the surface of solid dirt.
+As we walked up to the reconnect with the Hemlock Trail, this big one had just broken through the surface of the solid dirt.
 This is one small example of the power of nature you can be exposed to- just a short step out of town.

 We weren’t the only ones out on a rainy weekend day.
 We came across two different groups of kids in the local Explorers programs.
 Both groups of girls and boys were geared up in their raingear and bounding their way through the forest.
 The young group of girls we encountered even offered up some licorice root that they had plucked from the dirt floor.
 Yes, it was yummy.